 Existing law requires specified businesses (including airports, hotels, etc.) to post a notice from the Department of Justice relating to slavery and human trafficking.
 This bill would extend the posting requirement to facilities that provide pediatric care.

-Status: Passed the Assembly and is pending in the Senate.
+Status: Passed the Assembly and Senate and has been presented to the Governor for signature.

 Wage and Hour

 Health Care Worker Minimum Wage (SB 525)